vivekmathema/Deep3DCCS/README.md

 ```

 ---
+## General Instruction for basic operation

+The Deep3DCCS GUI enables users to visually select and oeprate three key steps (seperated in three major tabs with in the main gui windows):
+- SMILEs Data pre-processing & 2D-projection database generation
+- 3DCCS model training
+- Inference using trained model
+- All three steps can be summarized below

 ## Graphical user friendly inferface of Deep3DCCS (beta version)
 The Deep3DCCS is a complete GUI-feature enagled software toolkit that can be run locally for both training and inference with full customization.
-Hovering mouse on most of the buttons in GUI interface will prvide users short description of its corrsponding functions.
+Hovering mouse on most of the buttons in GUI interface will provide users short description of its corrsponding functions.

 **Welcome screen for Deep3DCCS gui inferface**
+This is a basic welcome screen along with general information about the software.
+It also links to its github repository.

 <img src="assets/gui-interface.jpg" width ="800">

 **The Deep3DCCS data pre-processing module**
+Step 1: Model pre-processing is a straight foward step in GUI window under the Tab "Data pre-processor".
+Users are required to upload the SMILEs datasets (.csv or xlsx files- Examples of formatted datasets are provided in "./datasets/" folder).The experimental CCS values is mandatory only for training SMILEs dataset pre-processing.

+- This is followed by choosing approperate options and pressing: "Step1:Process structure" button for 3D optimzied structrue datafiles generation from SMILEs.
+- Subsequently, the next step is to produce 2DCCS compatible 2D-projection training/inference-compatible dataset by pressing "Step2: Process 2D projection" button.
+- In each case, users must set/select correct number of rotations accordingly.
+- Basic preview of the molecule structrue and 2D-projections can be seen in the preview window for each dataset processing step.

 <img src="assets/preprocessing.jpg" width ="800">

 **The Deep3DCCS data Model training module**
+- This module can be accessed by selecting the "Trainer" tab in the main window.
+- User will have to provide the SMILEs dataset (The same SMILEs dataset file which they used to pre-process 2D-projection dataset in "Data pre-processor" module.
+Only .CSV file is accepted at this point)
+- This is followed by selecting 2D projection dataset folder path associated with the SMILEs dataset.
+The software by default sets path for the 2D projection datasets but users can change arrording to their experimental setup.

 <img src="assets/trainer_inferface.jpg" width ="800">